tud-hri/joan/docs/setup-joan.md

 This will create a folder called `venv` containing a new and clean virtual environment.
 To start working in this environment, we have to activate it first.

-If you are using PyCharm, you might need to add your freshly created virtual environment as a Python interpreter.
-Often, PyCharm automatically recognizes the virtual environment and will ask you if you want to use it for the project.
-If not, we need to do this manually.
-Click on the interpreter widget (it should say something with interpreter) and click `Add interpreter`.
-It should automatically select the `venv` Python interpreter.
+If you are using PyCharm, you might need to add your virtual environment as a Python interpreter.
+Click on the interpreter widget in the bottom right next to `master` (it should say something with interpreter) and click `Add interpreter`.
+It should automatically select the _existing_ `venv` Python interpreter (__do not create a new environment__).
 Confirm everything and wait for a bit.
-PyCharm needs some time to set everything up.
-PyCharm also shows the `venv` in the bottom-left corner.
+PyCharm should show the Python version of your venv in the bottom-right corner.

-If this still does not work, or you are not using PyCharm, open a terminal, navigate to your project path in the terminal and type:
+Then type in the terminal:

     venv\Scripts\activate

 If this succeeds, (`venv`) should have appeared in your command line trailing your current location.
 This indicates that the Python command points to the virtual environment.

 ---
 ## Step 4.
-Getting necessary Python libraries
+Retrieve necessary Python libraries
 To get JOAN to work together with CARLA you will need several python packages (and if you want to use a SensoDrive steering wheel with CAN interface also a specific DLL).
 The list of required pip installs is saved in the requirements.txt file.
 To install all requirements from the command prompt, make sure you are in the project folder and have the virtual environment activated.
 Now type: